Tutorial | Code Environments (Developer part 3)¶

 There are two main ways to create a code environment:

-Importing a previously created Python or R environment into a Dataiku instance, and then optionally configuring it further.
+• Import a previously created Python or R environment from a ZIP file into a Dataiku instance and optionally configure it further.

-In this exercise, we will create a single code environment with all the required packages for the hands-on tutorials of the Developer learning path.
+In this exercise, we will create a single code environment with all the required packages for the tutorials of the Developer learning path.

-From the Dataiku homepage, click the Applications menu in the top navigation bar.
-Select Administration > Code Envs.
+1. From the Dataiku homepage, click the Applications menu in the top navigation bar.

-Once in the Code Envs tab, click New Python Env in the upper right corner.
+3. Once in the Code Envs tab, click New Python Env in the upper right corner.

-Give it a descriptive name and select a Python version.
-We’ll be using
+4. Give it a descriptive name and select a Python version.
+We’ll be using py36-developer-v9 to indicate the Python and DSS versions.

 Note